 My last germ mission was on about July 17th.
-On this night 30 planes from the 3rd Bomb Group were I attended as part of my regular erow.
+On this night 30 planes from the 3rd Bomb Group and close to an equal number from the 17th Bomb Wing bombed the town of Yongju.
+On that mission we dropped 4 bacteria bombs.